H5RV/bitcoin-educational-content/tutorials/contribution/contribution-proofreading-guidelines/en.md

 - One solution could be to **check on [BitcoinWiki](https://en.bitcoin.it/wiki/Main_Page)** in your target language to see if the word was translated or not.
 If it's not, you keep the word in English.

 - In any case, my advice would be to **insert the EN word nonetheless**, and then the corresponding meaning in the target language inside round parenthesis, following the scheme EN (LANG), or vice-versa.
 Ex.
-Address (indirizzo) or indirizzo (address).
+Address (indirizzo), or indirizzo (address).

 - Another good solution is to keep the EN original word/phrase, then **create a hyperlink** that redirects to the [glossary](https://planb.network/en/resources/glossary) on planb.network.
 To do this, you need to insert the word/phrase inside square brackets, and the link inside round parenthesis, like you can see in the example below: